embiimob/Sup/README.md

 1. Click the key button
 2. Launch a full bitcoin Production node AND a full Bitcoin testnet node using the buttons provided
-3. Wait until both blockchains have completely synced. ( this part could take days )
+3. Wait until testnet is fully synched and production has synced passed at least 2014. ( this part could take several hours )
-4.  type #flowersofwar in the main search box and hit enter
+4. Type #flowersofwar in the main search box and hit enter

 ### **Search Options**